intel-iot-devkit/smart-video-workshop/object-detection/README.md

 	 make -f Makefile_ROIviewer
 	./ROIviewer -i $SV/object-detection/Cars\ -\ 1900.mp4 -l $SV/object-detection/pascal_voc_classes.txt

-You should see a video play with cars running on the highway and red bounding boxes around them.
+You should see a video playing with cars driving on a highway and green bounding boxes around them.

 Here are the parameters used in the above command to run the application: